jordy-silva/ci-asana-service-desk-msp/README.md

 For releasing this app to the public preferences should be stored in server side instead of user browser as customers shouldn't need to do any configuration, neither have access to those.

 #### Dropdown for Target Project ID
-The current preferences field **Target Project ID** could be a dropdown that auto-populates with the projects of the logged in admin (given the authentication feature has been implemented) so there's no need to find the project ID in the Asana app website.
+The current preferences field **Target Project ID** could be a dropdown that auto-populates with the projects of the admin that is logged in (given the authentication feature has been implemented) so there's no need to find the project ID in the Asana app website.

 ## Technologies Used